dmbarbour/wikilon/docs/AwelonLang.md

         "→" = [8594 "" :]
         "hello" = [104 "ello" :]

 For reasons of simplicity, Awelon language only provides built in support for encoding natural numbers and text data.
 This is sufficient for compact embeddings of most data.
-Higher number types are left to *Editable Views* (see below).
+More sophisticated number types are left to editable views.

 ## Binary Data